EU VAT for Easy Digital Downloads: Complete Guide

 - Store this location evidence for 10 years.

 - Submit quarterly tax returns Every 3 months, you must submit a tax return showing the EU VAT you collected in the previous quarter, and pay the correct amount of tax.

 Of course, all of this sounds like a huge burden for any small business!
 Fortunately, there are two steps that you can take to make EU VAT less burdensome for your company:

 - Use the best Easy Digital Downloads EU VAT plugin to handle the collection of VAT for your online sales automatically.
 We built this plugin to make it as easy as possible for any EDD store to meet European VAT law.
-Pre-order the plugin today to get the plugin for a huge 50% discount before it officially launches on 29th November 2019!

 - Register for a service that lets you file a single quarterly tax return for all your EU sales, and make a single payment for all the EU VAT you have collected.
 This is much easier than having to register for VAT with each individual EU country.

 Together, these two steps combine to make your Easy Digital Downloads store compliant with EU VAT legislation.
 It won’t take up much of your time, freeing you up to focus on the most important task of growing your EDD store’s sales.
 Keep reading to learn how.

 Common excuses to avoid meeting EU VAT law